-California has many different surety bond requirements including court bonds, fiduciary bonds, ERISA bonds, contract and permit bonds, and many more.
-The purpose of a California surety bond is to provide a financial guarantee and protect consumers, institutions, or the general public from financial damages resulting from fraud, malpractice, or negligence on behalf of the Principal.
+The purpose of a California surety bond is to provide a financial guarantee and protect consumers, institutions, and the general public from financial damages resulting from fraud, malpractice, or negligence on behalf of the Principal.
 Damaged parties file a claim against the bond seeking compensation.
 If a surety pays a claim, the Principal must reimburse the surety company.

 - Car Wash Bond